-The Manage Software application (Figure 16 on page 29) is used only by the Administrator to:
+The Manage Software application (Figure 20 on page 34) is used only by the Administrator to:

-- Upgrade Cisco Vision Director software

-- Install language packs for user interface (UI) localization.
+- Upgrade Cisco Vision Director software - Install language packs for user interface (UI) localization. - Install custom fonts - Install DMP, Data Integration, or DSD certificates - Upload a custom image for the login background screen, DMP background or Channel Guide background

-- Installcustom fonts

-- Install certificates

-Figure 16 Manage Software Interface
+Figure 20 Manage Software Interface

-For more information about how to use the Manage Software application, see the Cisco Vision Software Installation and Upgrade Guide: Dynamic Signage Director, Release 6.1.
+For more information about how to use the Manage Software application, see the Cisco Vision Software Installation and Upgrade Guide: Dynamic Signage Director, Release 6.2.
+For information on what's new in the Manage Software interface, see the Release Notes for 6.2.